Updated December 15, 2024 10:00 PM PT

 Can't live without your business tools?
 Novo is high-tech online business banking platform that seamlessly integrates all your tools.
 It's ideal for online startups and eCommerce businesses.

-There are no monthly fees, and it comes with great features and perks.
+There are no monthly fees, and it comes with great features and extra perks.

 Why we like Novo: